Skip to main content

 • null to indicate no input/output equivalence

-• a string to indicate that the same named property on the output is equivalent to the entire input plan
+• a string to indicate that the same named property on the output is equivalent to the lookup value

 Example for a scalar step